gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

 * Target molecule locations file: ``/home/{your_username}/DatasetA_glimpse/green_DNA_locations.dat``
 * Off-target control locations file: ``/home/{your_username}/DatasetA_glimpse/green_nonDNA_locations.dat``

+See Advanced settings below to adjust offset parameters.

 .. note::

    **About indexing**.
 In Python indexing starts with 0.
 We stick to this convention and index AOIs, frames, color channels,